gn02158263/apache-interview/deployment/k8s/query_all_pods/README.md

 Usage Steps:

-1. open the terminal

-2. input the command:
+1. Open the terminal.
+Input the command:
    `{this project path}`

-3. input the command:
+2. Input the command:
    `kubectl apply -f deployment/k8s/nginx.yaml`

-4. input the command:
+3. Input the command:
    `sh query_all_pods.sh`

-5. done.
+4. Done.

 If successful will show such as this screenshot: